scanny/python-pptx/docs/user/placeholders-understanding.rst

 In general, all formatting properties are inherited from the "parent" placeholder.
 This includes position and size as well as fill, line, and font.
 Any directly applied formatting overrides the corresponding inherited value.
-Directly applied formatting can be removed be reapplying the layout.
+Directly applied formatting can be removed by reapplying the layout.

 Glossary